MalikSatya/MyRepo33/README.md

 # MyRepo33
-This is the repo for Practice
+This Repo is for practice